stevenjackson/devour-the-cloud/ansible/README.md

     ```bash
     cd saleor
     export ALLOWED_HOSTS="<REPLACE WITH YOUR EC2 DNS>"
-    python manage.py runserver <REPLACE WITH YOUR EC2 DNS>:8000
+    ./manage.py runserver <REPLACE WITH YOUR EC2 DNS>:8000
     ```

     point your browser at ``http://<REPLACE WITH YOUR EC2 DNS>:8000`` and you should get